PyJaipur/100DaysOfCode/tanaymehta28/README.md

 /\Plans: To add Tensor generation and Tensors of more than 3 ranks (preferable upto 8 dimensions would work, unless you are a high-energy physicist at fermilab!(pun there.))

 ### Day 2
++Added
+1. A Linear regression model in Python (Numpy) is added.
+It does multivariate Linear Regression on Boston House Pricing Dataset.
+It is still under work, but most of it works just fine.
+It is implemented in Python by only using Two External Libraries, i.e; Numpy and Pandas.

+/\Plans: To make it more memory efficient and decrease it's time complexity.
 ### Day 3